Buddhism in Armenia: Armenian diaspora

 In Myanmar (Burma), where an Armenian mercantile community was active in the 17th–19th centuries, some Armenians and their descendants (including those of partial Armenian ancestry) converted to Buddhism.
 Before the British rule, non-Buddhist foreigners, including Armenians, "did not attempt to convert Buddhists, with the exception of their own spouses."
 Ba Maw, Premier of British Burma in 1937–39 and dictator of the State of Burma in 1943–45, was reportedly (Note: Min wrote that it was a rumor, "strengthened by the fact that one Thaddeus, an Armenian, occasionally visited the two boys in school on behalf of the mother" and that he had a "complexion much fairer than that of most of the Anglo-Burman boys" at his school.
 "It seems, however, that both their parents were of pure Talaing [Mon] blood.") of partial Armenian descent.
 He was brought up as a Christian and later converted to Buddhism to win the favor of Burmese Buddhists.

 In 1830, an Armenian archaeologist discovered a Pali papyrus of a Buddhist ritual in a temple and transferred it from Madras (Chennai), India to San Lazzaro degli Armeni, an Armenian monastery in Venice, where it is now displayed.

-In the late 19th century, the Calcutta Armenians gited a silver model of the famous Buddhist temple at Bodh Gaya to honor the Russian Heir Tsesarevich Nicholas II, arranged by Joseph David Beglar, an archaeologist-amateur with authority among the Armenian community.
+In the late 19th century, the Calcutta Armenians gifted a silver model of the famous Buddhist temple at Bodh Gaya to honor the Russian Heir Tsesarevich Nicholas II, arranged by Joseph David Beglar, an archaeologist-amateur with authority among the Armenian community.

 Lebanese-born Armenian painter Seta Manoukian has converted to Buddhism and is an ordained nun.